orakili/silk/README.md

 * Omit trailing slash from `endpoint`
 * `{testfiles}` can include a pattern (e.g. `/path/*.silk.md`) as this is expended by most terminals to a list of matching files

+### Basic authentication

+Username and password can be provided via the `-silk.user` and `-silk.pass` command line options.

 ## Golang